castacks/castacks.github.io/datasets.md

 # Sensors

 <iframe width="100%" height="400" style="display: block; margin-left: auto; margin-right: auto; width: 50%;"  src="https://www.youtube.com/embed/G8KaflyapIE" title="Website - Sensor Video" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 <img src="/img/datasets/specs.png" style="display: block; margin-left: auto; margin-right: auto; width: 50%;" />

 # Contribute

 How to contribute to this dataset?

-Coming soon...
+1. Have your dataset ready.
+2. Use Rosbag Utils to filter the topics you want to publish.
+(Tutorial [here](/rosbagutils))
+3. Rosbag Utils can also provide some statistics for your robot trajectory.
+4. Complete this form to submit your dataset.
+(Submit [here](https://forms.gle/HA1Qm7YFfT4rtWNS7))
+5. Check back after sometime to see this page updated.

 # Download